Duck Den murder: Death penalty verdict

 On 1 December 1997, at the end of the Duck Den murder trial, which lasted six days, the trial judge Kan Ting Chiu issued his verdict.

-In his judgement, Justice Kan stated that he rejected Lim Chin Chong's defence of sudden and grave provocation, because Lim was able to coherently recount how he committed the crime and knew what he was doing, as demonstrated from his actions before, during and after the murder, and he still have significant self-control over his actions.
-He pointed out that Lim was able to go look for weapons and do additional steps to prevent Philip Low from moving, shouting and glaring at him, as well as cleaning himself up after the murder and having told his girlfriend that he killed Low.
+In his judgement, Justice Kan stated that he rejected Lim Chin Chong's defence of sudden and grave provocation, because Lim was able to coherently recount how he committed the crime and knew what he was doing, as demonstrated from his actions before, during and after the murder, and he still had significant self-control over his actions.
+He pointed out that Lim was able to go look for weapons take additional steps to prevent Philip Low from moving, shouting and glaring at him, as well as cleaning himself up after the murder and having told his girlfriend that he killed Low.
 It showed that Lim had the consciousness to arm himself with weapons and proceed to assault Low, which did not support the fact that he was gravely provoked into killing Low.

-Based on these actions, the judge accepted the prosecution's psychiatric report that Lim was not suffering from acute adjustment disorder, and thus cannot be eligible for the defence of diminished responsibility as well.
+Based on these actions, the judge accepted the prosecution's psychiatric report that Lim was not suffering from acute adjustment disorder, and thus could not be eligible for the defence of diminished responsibility.
 Since these two defences did not work in Lim's favour, Justice Kan concluded Lim's trial with a guilty verdict of murder.
 As a result of this judgement, 19-year-old Lim Chin Chong was convicted and consequently sentenced to death by hanging.
 Lim's biological mother Yong Ah Khiau was reportedly distraught at the guilty verdict of death issued against her son.